AIMS & SCOPE

 The journal publishes four article types: Data Descriptor, Protocol, Data Processing Note, and Review.

-Data Processing Note are detailed descriptions of the computational procedures used to analyze proteome data.
+Data Processing Note is detailed descriptions of the computational procedures used to analyze proteome data, including software and web tools.
 Once proteome data have been produced, various procedures – such as quality checks, peak pickings, peptide/protein identification and quantification, and detection of modifications – are used to derive scientific knowledge.
 By describing the algorithms and procedures used to analyze proteome data, the journal aims to improve the re-use of these data.

-Review are articles presenting novel or unique overviews of recent and important developments in proteomics.
+Review is an article presenting novel or unique overviews of recent and important developments in proteomics.
 Review must present clear and original insights into the questions of interest, using appropriate and fully presented evidence; long, general summaries are not published.
-Review are approximately 5000 words and can investigate several aspects of importance in a subject area.
-Review are by invitation only, but the journal welcomes proposals from authors.
+Review is approximately 5000 words and can investigate several aspects of importance in a subject area.
+Review is by invitation only, but the journal welcomes proposals from authors.
 If the proposal meets the criteria of the Journal of Proteome Data and Methods, the Editor-in-Chief will invite the proponent to be the author of the Review.

 All manuscripts must be submitted via the journal’s online submission system, ScholarOne Manuscripts: https://mc.manuscriptcentral.com/jpdm.
 The original or revised manuscript text may be uploaded as a PDF or Microsoft Word file, but a Word file is required for the final manuscript text.
 Figures may be submitted separately in several other formats.